supplement benefit and side effects - Does a phosphatidylserine

 Summary and review

 There are many over the counter natural mind boosters that are supported by scientific research in terms of benefit and effectiveness.
 Phosphatidylserine, at this time, is low on my list as an effective brain booster particularly since it is also very expensive.
 However, soy-derived phosphatidylserine does have its supporters who claim that it works for them, and a couple of studies indicate it may have stress modifying effect.
 As to its relation to memory, I have listed studies below which have come to different conclusions.
 We have made this product available for those who notice benefits from it.
-As to overall brain enhancement, most people prefer the results from Mind Power Rx.
+As to overall brain enhancement, most people prefer the results from Mind Power Rx supplement.

 Mind Power Rx